Fr0sT-Brutal/awesome-pascal/README.md

 * [Open XML](http://www.philo.de/xml/downloads.shtml).
 Provides a wide range of methods, components and foundation classes.
 It can be used for Win32/Kylix as well as for .NET development.

 * [SuperObject](https://github.com/hgourvest/superobject).
 Parser/writer for JSON data format.
 This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel).
 Supports reading/writing XML as well.

-* [OXml](http://www.kluug.net/oxml.php).
-New XML library for Delphi and Lazarus, developed in late 2013.
-I took some inspiration from OmniXML but wrote the library completely from scratch.
-The aim of OXml is to be the most versatile and fastest XML library for the Pascal language.
-OXml features a SAX parser, DOM implementation, a sequential DOM parser a direct XML reader/writer and a vendor for Delphi's XmlIntf.TXMLDocument.
-OXml supports all Delphi versions starting from Delphi 4 on all platforms: Win32, Win64, OSX, iOS, Android.
-OXml supports Lazarus 1.0 and newer on all platforms (tested Win32, Win64, Linux, MacOSX).
-// *Free license requires to display the Original Developer's Attribution Information each time an Executable or Source Code or a Larger Work is launched or initially run (which includes initiating a session).*

 * [Libxml2 for pascal](https://sourceforge.net/projects/libxml2-pas).
 Pascal units accessing the popular XML API from Daniel Veillard.
 This should be usable at least from Kylix and Delphi, but hopefully also from other Pascal compilers (like freepascal).